What is The Connecticut Weekender?

 Connecticut Weekender is a website that helps CT residents and visitors find fun things to do.
-Through our events calendar and blog posts, we feature places to visit, activities to experience, restaurants to try, and events to brighten a boring weekend.
+Through our events calendar, articles, and newsletter, we feature places to visit, activities to experience, restaurants to try, and events to brighten a boring weekend.
 There’s always something fun to do in Connecticut.

 How can you contribute?

 We encourage our readers to contribute ideas by leaving comments, sending an email, or even by becoming a guest author.
 Tell your friends, follow us on Twitter, add us on Facebook, link to us, and help spread the word.
 The more people participating the better this website will become.

 Have pride in the town you live in?
 We’d like to give you the opportunity to write about it and let people know about all of the hidden secrets it has to offer.
 Whether it be a local hiking trail, an antique store, or a cafe you like to hang out at, you can help spread the word by becoming your town’s ambassador for the Connecticut Weekender.
 To sign up, simply send an email to email@example.com and we’ll fill you in on the details.

 Add Your Event